2026 Top 15 Manufacturing Industry Trends

 3D printing gives producers more control over product design and production, allowing for speedier innovation.
 It’s an important tool for sectors that require bespoke parts, as it reduces the prices and time required for traditional production methods.

-d.
-Proactive Cybersecurity for Operational Technology (OT)
+3. Proactive Cybersecurity for Operational Technology (OT) in Manufacturing

 Cybersecurity is critical as factories grow more automated, with more linked equipment and sensitive data.
 Protecting operational technology (OT) is crucial.
 Singapore’s Cyber Security Agency (CSA) offers recommendations for safeguarding OT, assuring the safety of production equipment, and maintaining data integrity.